Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Pros & Cons

-If a short commute and overall convenience are a priority, then living in Tokyo’s above-mentioned central districts is best.
+If a short commute and overall convenience are priorities, then living in Tokyo’s central districts is best.
 However, the average rent in these areas is expensive.

 Typically, a newer 2LDK Mansion (the western equivalent of an Apartment or Flat), within a 15-minute walk to the nearest train station, will cost around ¥250,000 ~ ¥300,000 per month.
 However, this will comfortably accommodate a family of 2 to 3 people.